searchspring/snap/packages/snap-preact-components/src/components/Organisms/Recommendation/readme.md

 The object key specified the viewport for when the parameters will be applied.

-The default configuration contains the following properties, however any Recommendation props, or [Swiper API parameters](https://swiperjs.com/swiper-api#parameters) can also be specified.
+The default configuration contains the following properties, however **`any Recommendation props`**, or [Swiper API parameters](https://swiperjs.com/swiper-api#parameters) can also be specified.

 `slidesPerView` - number of products to display per page